isuruwa/AUTOZOOM-BOT/README.md

 ```
-* If Meeting Is Today , Doesn't Need To Fill Date in mylist.csv
+* If Meeting Is On Today , Doesn't Need To Fill Date in mylist.csv
 * Can Use Match Words For Dates (ex - Monday , Tuesday ..)
 * Fill Data according To Sample Given In mylist.csv